Meet the team

 There are around 900 committed staff who work in TLMTI to realise its vision, ‘People affected by leprosy living with dignity in a transformed, inclusive society that has overcome leprosy’.
 Here’s a sampler:

 Dr Mary Verghese

-Dr Mary Verghese, Executive Director of TLMTI, is a post graduate medical professional, with over 23 years of working experience in public health and development initiatives, including six years in TLMTI.
+Dr Mary Verghese is a post graduate medical professional with over 23 years of working experience in public health and development initiatives.
 Her experience includes direct implementation of community health and development interventions; providing technical and management support to reproductive and child health programmes; curriculum development, training and mentoring of trainers; evidence-based research and advocacy to influence policy and practice; and managing a large Global Fund-supported programme through a consortium of partners to improve treatment, care and support to people affected by HIV/AIDS.

 Director of Operations

-Mr Abraham George, Director of Operations of The Leprosy Mission Trust India has been in the development sector for over 26 years and has worked with different national and international organisations, such as YMCA, Indian Institute of Health Management, CARE India, and Sightsavers India.
+Abraham George has been in the development sector for over 26 years and has worked with different national and international organisations, such as YMCA, Indian Institute of Health Management, CARE India, and Sightsavers India.
 He has been actively engaged in strategy development, programme implementation, monitoring and evaluation, research, building organisational profile, programme development, marketing and fundraising.
-He worked closely with the Government in the thematic areas of reproductive and child health, HIV/AIDS, nutrition, eye health, disability and inclusion.
+He worked closely with the government in the thematic areas of reproductive and child health, HIV/AIDS, nutrition, eye health, disability and inclusion.